davidhassell/cmip7repack/README.md

 ## Installation

-To install `cmip7repack`, download the script in this repository with that name, and give it executable permissions.
+To install `cmip7repack`, download the shell script in this repository with that name and give it executable permissions.

 ## Usage